cbrenn/hotel/sketchW3.md

 Part 1 block in hotel class
-test- can create a block of rooms test- number of rooms is the length of the block test- can create a unique block of rooms test- block is no larger than 5 rooms
+xtest- can create a block of rooms xtest- number of rooms is the length of the block test- can create a unique block of rooms test- block is no larger than 5 rooms